 Speaking of small, the touchpad is a bit on the average side of size, although I really do appreciate the separate left and right buttons, something I was we saw more often.

 So why should go for the HP Omen instead of the Asus ROG Strix?
 Well, that comes down to your own personal needs.
-When you go for the Omen, you get a better screen, which is a considerable difference, but you trade in a bit of hardware specs for it.
+When you go for the Omen, you get a better screen, which is a considerable difference, but you trade in a few hardware specs for it.

 The bigger thing though is that HP has slightly better reliability and QA, and the customer support is easier to deal with when it comes to RMA if it ever gets to that point, which hopefully it shouldn’t.